FOSI: Hybrid First and Second Order Optimization

 \subsection{Extreme Spectrum Estimation (ESE)}

 FOSI uses the Lanczos algorithm to estimate the extreme eigenvalues and vectors of the Hessian $H_t$.
-Recently, Urschel~\yrcite{doi:10.1137/20M1331470} presented probabilistic upper and lower bounds on the relative error of this approximation for arbitrary eigenvalues.
+Recently, \citet{doi:10.1137/20M1331470} presented probabilistic upper and lower bounds on the relative error of this approximation for arbitrary eigenvalues.
 While the upper bound is dependent on the true eigenvalues of $H_t$, which is unknown, the lower bound is dependent solely on $m$ and $n$.
 To maintain the lower bound small, it is necessary to set $m$ such that $m = \Theta (\ln n)$ and $m$ must be greater than $k + \ell$.
 We thus define a heuristic for determining $m$: $ m = \max \{ 4 (k + \ell), 2 \ln n \}. $

-We now describe the ESE procedure for obtaining the $k$ largest and $\ell$ smallest eigenvalues of $H_t$ and their corresponding eigenvectors using Lanczos.
-ESE takes in the function $f$ and its parameter value $\theta_t$ as inputs and uses them to define the $hvp_t$ operator.
-The procedure then calls the Lanczos algorithm with a specified number of iterations, $m$, and the $hvp_t$ operator.
-We use a version of Lanczos that performs full orthogonalization w.r.t all previous vectors in each iteration to prevent numerical instability~\cite{meurant2006lanczos}.
-Finally, the algorithm extracts the desired eigenvalues and eigenvectors from Lanczos's outputs.
-The steps are summarized in Appendix~\ref{appendix:the_ese_algorithm} as Algorithm~\ref{algo:lanczos}.
+We now describe the ESE procedure for obtaining the $k$ largest and $\ell$ smallest eigenvalues of $H_t$ and their eigenvectors using Lanczos.
+ESE takes as input the function $f$ and its parameter value $\theta_t$, and uses them to define a Hessian-vector product operator $hvp_t$.
+Next, it calls the Lanczos algorithm with a specified number of iterations, $m$, and the $hvp_t$ operator.
+Our implementation parallelizes $hvp_t$ computations across the batch dimension, since they involve gradient computation, and performs full orthogonalization w.r.t all previous vectors in each iteration to prevent numerical instability~\citep{meurant2006lanczos}.
+Finally, ESE extracts the desired eigenvalues and eigenvectors from Lanczos's outputs.
+The steps are summarized as Algorithm~\ref{algo:lanczos} in the Supplementary Material (Appendix~\ref{appendix:the_ese_algorithm}).